ADenkov/digiplay/README.md

 Monorepository for an individual project for my portfolio in **Semester 6 - Enterprise Software.**

 ## Description
-A web application providing movie streaming functionality, given a user is authenticated and with an active subscription.
+A web application providing movie streaming functionality, given a user is authenticated and authorized with an active subscription.
 Based on <a href="https://www.netflix.com">Netflix</a> and utilizing a microservice-based architecture.
 Movie files are stored and accessed through <a href="https://cloud.google.com/storage" target="_blank">Google Cloud Storage</a>.
 Mock payment system, subscription purchase happens based on credit card validation.

 ## Tech stack
 The technologies used in the project can be grouped in the following manner